rickfay/z17-randomizer/README.md

   - **Woman**
     - Rescue the Maiamai on her roof in Kakariko and then talk to her to get a reward.
     - (Yes... that's really her name.)
+- <u>Bottle Trade Item Changes</u>
+  - Only one of the bottle trade items (Letter or Premium Milk) will now be randomized.
+  - If you get the Letter in a Bottle, bring it to the Milk Bar to receive Premium Milk.
+  - If you get Premium Milk, you can skip the bar and go directly to the Bouldering Guy.
+  - Bouldering Guy will empty your bottle (making it usable) AND give you a random item.
+  - All bottled items should now display correctly in the player inventory.
 - <u>Great Rupee Fairy</u>
   - Automatically throw 3000 rupees as one action!
 - <u>Item Hash</u>